Blood Shrimp Facts

 Blood Shrimp Physical Description

-It also merits mentioning that the Decapod evolved as a natural hermaphrodite.
-Due to that aspect of its physiology, the principle of sexual dimorphism does not apply to it.
+It also merits mentioning that the intriguing Decapod evolved as a natural hermaphrodite.
+Due to that particular aspect of its physiology, the principle of sexual dimorphism does not apply to it.
 That’s a characteristic it also shares with many, though not all, of its numerous related species.

 - Kingdom: Animalia